Travel and the Telephone User Tips | GoNOMAD

 Calling Cards Websites

-Phone cards by Nobelcom Gives you 15 free minutes and allows you to buy worldwide calling cards.
+Phone cards like ones made by Nobelcom give you 15 free minutes and allow you to buy worldwide calling cards.
 There are many other features from this company that make it a good choice to consider.

 You can manage your account online - and manage your PIN yourself, whenever you want (refill, upgrade plan, configure Speed Dial, etc) You can also win Nobel Points - which you can use to get discounts on refills, to upgrade your calling plan or to transfer to another account.